 Dr. Wilson said as social creatures, spending time with friends can be a lifeline for adolescents.
 In addition, school provides structure to their day.
-With weeks outside of the classroom, their lives have been upended.
+With time outside of the classroom, their lives have been upended.

 Another factor contributing to quarantine fatigue is the sense of uncertainty over COVID-19.
-New information continues to be released about the virus, nearly two months after The World Health Organization characterized the outbreak as a pandemic.
+New information continues to be released about the virus, months after The World Health Organization characterized the outbreak as a pandemic.
 Dr. Wilson said people want to get back to their old routines and the uncertainty over when that will happen is anxiety provoking.

 Parents can help their kids by being honest about what’s happening, and by providing them with facts about the pandemic.

 “Kids really respond to knowing information and being able to make some decisions around that so that they can understand the background.
 It is just not the government, or their parents saying they can’t be around their friends,” Dr. Wilson said.